vinceallenvince/Bit-Shadow-Machine/README.md

 Notice we're defining a Box class that extends BitShadowMachine.Item.
 The class must also have an init() method to set additional properties.

 Loading the above, you should see a gray box in the middle of the browser.
-You can find the code public/simple.html.

 ## Animation